xujian000/xujian000.github.io/_pages/about.md

 You can find my CV here [Xu Jian's Curriculum Vitae](../files/cv1.pdf)

 If you are in need of a research assistant, I would be very eager to discuss potential collaboration with you.
-Please feel free to contact me.<br>
+Please feel free to contact me at [xujian.0426@std.uestc.edu.cn](mailto:xujian.0426@std.uestc.edu.cn).<br>